z6cc/LocalWebAI/README.md

 *   **Progress Reporting**: Visual feedback for model download and loading progress.
 *   **Streaming Output**: Token-by-token text generation streamed to the UI.
 *   **Web Worker**: Inference runs in a separate Web Worker to maintain UI responsiveness.
-*   **Basic Caching**: Models are cached in IndexedDB for faster subsequent loads (with a current limitation for models >1GiB, which are loaded but not cached to avoid browser errors -- see Roadmap).
+*   **Robust Caching**: Models are cached in IndexedDB for faster subsequent loads, now with chunking support for large models (addressing previous POC limitations).
 *   **Demo**: A functional `index.html` within the `ts-wrapper` directory showcases these features.
 *   **Server Setup**: Includes an Express.js server (`server.js`) at the project root, configured with necessary COOP/COEP headers for `SharedArrayBuffer` support, enabling multi-threaded Wasm execution.